+5.3 Zone Description

-5.3 Zone Description5.3.1 Business A
+5.3.1 Business A

-Although providing for a range of accommodation, community and commercial uses, the Business A Zone provides for commercial activity (such as offices, commercial services, hospitality, and_retail activity).
+Although providing for a range of accommodation, community and commercial uses, the Business A Zone provides principally for small scale for commercial activity (such as offices, commercial services, hospitality, and retail activity).
 This zone covers the inner commercial area of Ashburton (Kapuka) and the suburban shopping centres of Ashburton (Kapuka), whose primary function is to provide for the local retail and service needs of the surrounding community.
 It also provides for the core retail and commercial centres of Rakaia, Methven and Mt Somers, Hinds (Hekeao), Mayfield (Te Puke Tai) and Chertsey.

-The diversity of activities aims to encourage the continued vitality, pleasantness and convenience of the District's Business A Zone and encourage efficient use and reinvestment in existing infrastructure and buildings.
+The Business A Zone represents the focal point of the District's small scale shops, which provide opportunities for comparison or "browsing" within environments that are intended to be pedestrian friendly.
+In addition, this Zone provides for residential, visitor accommodation, community and commercial activities.
+This The diversity of activities aims to encourage the continued vitality, pleasantness and convenience of the District's Business A Zone and encourage efficient use and reinvestment in of existing infrastructure and buildings.

 In central Ashburton (Kapuka), shop-top apartments (residential activities above retail and commercial activities) rather than detached residential units will be encouraged.
 Residential activities will not be promoted at ground level to ensure the strong retail character of the town centre is retained.
 If managed effectively, this mix of activities can retain the vibrancy of the town centre as permanent residents will utilise local services and can assist in keeping the area 'alive'; whereby there is continual activity created by both the retail and residential elements.
-The emphasis on amenity and urban design and the consolidation of commercial activities is to strengthen and reinforce an environment that, whilst accessible, is safe, attractive and convenient for pedestrians.
+Although it is acknowledged that many trips to and from the commercial centre of Ashburton (Kapuka) will likely involve private vehicles, retailing activities that are strongly vehicle oriented are discouraged from the Business A Zone in that location.
+The emphasis on amenity and urban design and the consolidation of commercial activities is to on maintaining strengthen and enhancing reinforce an environment that, whilst accessible, is safe, attractive and convenient for the pedestrians.

 In respect of Ashburton's suburban centres, these business areas tend to be characterised by existing built development that is typically quite small in scale, situated in close proximity to surrounding residential environments, and where the zoned land area reflects the extent of historical activity.
-The Council however accepts that business activity, including retailing, that is consistent with those characteristics ought to be able to locate in these suburban centres to provide readily accessible daily services within these communities, provided that can occur without compromising the objectives for other business zoned areas, or lead to undue conflict or detraction from local amenity levels, such as due to generated vehicle use.
+The Council however accepts that business activity, including retailing, that is consistent with those characteristics ought to be able to locate in these suburban centres to provide readily accessible daily services within these communities, provided that can occur without compromising the objectives for other business zoned areas, or lead to undue conflict or detraction from local amenity levels, such as due to generated vehicle use and parking demand (e.g. on-street alongside neighbouring residencies).

 Outside of Ashburton (Kapuka) within the District's rural townships, the role of commercial centres, the historical mix of activities within those centres, and the retailing opportunity outside of the Business A Zone often distinguishes these locations from the situation of Ashburton (Kapuka).
+Accordingly, the Zone anticipates some larger retail premises where they meet the day to day needs of the local community, as well as servicing the travelling public (e.g. community grocery stores), and do not compromise the functioning, integrity, viability and convenience of those smaller rural town centres, or associated pedestrian safety and accessibility.
+This also acknowledges that moderately sized grocery stores serving those purposes already exist in several of those town centres (e.g. Methven, Rakaia).